 Kirkwood in St. Louis County, Missouri — The American Midwest (Upper Plains)

 Location.
-38° 34.854′ N, 90° 24.427′ W. Marker is in Kirkwood, Missouri, in St. Louis County.
-Marker can be reached from West Argonne Drive 0.1 miles west of South Kirkwood Road (U.S. 61/67), on the right when traveling east.
-Marker is located on the right side of Kirkwood Amtrak Station.
-Touch for map.
-Marker is at or near this postal address: 110 West Argonne Drive, Saint Louis MO 63122, United States of America.
+38° 34.147′ N, 90° 26.068′ W. Marker is in Kirkwood, Missouri, in St. Louis County.
+Marker is on Old Big Bend Road east of South Ballas Road, on the right when traveling east.
+Marker Touch for map.
+Marker is at or near this postal address: 12180 Old Big Bend Rd, Saint Louis MO 63122, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Kirkwood Depot (within shouting distance of this marker); First Presbyterian Church of Kirkwood (approx. 0.2 miles away); Grant's Trail: Sappington House and Father Dickson Cemetery (approx. 1.6 miles away); #9 (approx. 2.9 miles away); #750 (approx. 2.9 miles away); The Gasconade Bridge Disaster (approx. 3 miles away); The Pacific Railroad Controversy (approx. 3 miles away); Civil War Destruction (approx. 3 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Quinette Cemetery (a few steps from this marker); Veteran's Memorial (within shouting distance of this marker); #9 (approx. 1.4 miles away); #750 (approx. 1.4 miles away); The Gasconade Bridge Disaster (approx. 1.4 miles away); Civil War Destruction (approx. 1.4 miles away); The Pacific Railroad Controversy (approx. 1.4 miles away); Riot in the Tunnels (approx. 1.4 miles away).
 Touch for a list and map of all markers in Kirkwood.

 Credits.
-This page was last revised on October 10, 2019.
-This page originally submitted on October 10, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 42 times since then and 4 times this year.
-Photos: 1, 2. submitted on October 10, 2019, by Jason Voigt of Glen Carbon, Illinois. • Devry Becker Jones was the editor who published this page.
+This page was last revised on September 13, 2020.
+It was originally submitted on September 13, 2020, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 31 times since then.
+Photos: 1, 2. submitted on September 13, 2020, by Jason Voigt of Glen Carbon, Illinois.